PowerShell/PowerShell/docs/KNOWNISSUES.md

 cannot resolve `[Shell32.ShellFolderItem]` for FullCLR builds.
 This must be fixed ASAP.

-## CorePS Eventing Library

-The Eventing library reimplementation for Core PowerShell does not exist on Linux, and so the ETW stub is used via a `#if LINUX` guard.
-On Windows, this library now exists, but its build needs to be ported to .NET CLI.
-Until then, the stub is also used with a `#if ETW` guard.

 ## xUnit

 The xUnit tests can only be run on Linux.